So you want to teach English abroad and you want to know what to do. Well, for starters you are doing the right and the right thing is to do research.

 - passport styled photos

-Some countries like Korea may require an FBI background check.
+Some countries like Korea may require an FBI background check and in others a state level check is okay.

 Start looking for a job